-- A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture. - The service had listened to patients and made some improvements.
+- The service had listened to patients and made some improvements.
 For example, patients had asked for more publicity about the GP hub service.
 The provider worked with GP practices to ensure the service was advertised and the scope of the service was properly communicated. - The service was transparent, collaborative and open with stakeholders about performance.
 Staff worked together to reduce the DNA rate.
-The service followed up with the patients' usual GPs when they did not attend an appointment.
-The service was also considering providing telephone consultations to patients who did not attend.
+The service followed up with the patients' usual GPs when they did not attend an appointment. - The service has provided telephone consultations to patients during the pandemic. - The service was transparent, collaborative and open with stakeholders about performance.